mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/create-secrets/index.md

    dcos security secrets create --value=top-secret developer/my-secret
    ```

-# Creating secrets from a binary file via the DC/OS Enterprise CLI
+# Creating secrets from a any file via the DC/OS Enterprise CLI

 This procedure describes how to use any file to create a secret called `myapp.keystore` inside the `developer` path using the DC/OS Enterprise CLI.

-The contents of the file (referred to below as `myapp.keystore`) can be any value.
+The contents of the file (referred to below as `myapp.keystore`) can be any value, including binary and text value.
 The secrets service encodes binary files into `BASE64` text form before storing it in secret store.

-**Note:** As of DC/OS 1.10, you can only upload a secret as a file from the DC/OS CLI.
-The maximum file size for a secret is approximately one MiB, subtracting approximately one KB for the secret store metadata.

 1. Use `dcos auth login` to log into the CLI.